How x-rays are used to diagnose the need for root canal treatment.

 Further complicating the interpretation of x-rays is the fact that some radiolucencies associated with teeth are due to totally benign conditions and therefore require no attention at all.

-Of course, all of this potential for misdiagnosis simply means that in order to make an accurate determination, other types of testing and evaluation must be performed by the dentist too, not just taking x-rays.
+Of course, all of this potential for misdiagnosis simply means that to make an accurate determination, other types of testing and evaluation must be performed by the dentist too, not just taking x-rays.

-b) Other changes visible on x-rays that may indicate that a tooth has endodontic problems.
+b) Other visible changes on x-rays that may indicate that a tooth has endodontic problems.

 Every tooth is held in place by a ligament that surrounds its root.
 This is referred to as the tooth’s periodontal ligament or “PDL”.